Conversion Optimization

 A crisp navigation bar flanked by crisp messaging on the notification bar, welcomes shoppers to Frank and Oak’s apparel product pages.

-What drives conversions on Frank & Oak product pages:
+What drives conversions on Frank & Oak clothing product pages:

-- “Our gift to you…” nudge that convinces shoppers to click on it and discover the brand’s email list & preference center pop-up
+“Our gift to you…” nudge—that convinces shoppers to click and discover the brand’s preference center pop-up

-- The “Frank Rewards” nudge that lets the shopper know how many points buying this product will fetch them
+The “Frank Rewards” nudge—that lets the shopper know how many points buying this product will fetch

 20. Missguided